Blog

 Opinionated introduction to adversarial examples within the context of natural language.

 Does Model Size Matter?
-A Comparison of BERT and DistilBERT (redirects to wandb.ai)
+A Comparison of BERT and DistilBERT wandb.ai

 Comparison of two transformer-based NLP models, one big, one small.

-Tracking HuggingFace Transformer Model-Training with Weights & Biases (redirects to wandb.ai)
+Tracking HuggingFace Transformer Model-Training with Weights & Biases wandb.ai

 Demonstration of the integration between two open-source packages, HuggingFace Transformers and Weights & Biases, and how to use them together to train NLP models.